Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ### This is applied to the feed page.

-**Note** In the feed search the same filter is used but the current user does not follow Teddy and no articles have ted in the title so no reulsts are returned.
+**Note** In the feed search the same filter is used but the current user does not follow Teddy and no articles have ted in the title so no results are returned.
 This is because all article searches on the feed page are restricted to those followed by the current user.

 <details>
       <summary style="font-weight:bold">Feed Article Search Bar Screenshot</summary>